 Our research is centered around the investigation of the ultrafast motion of atoms and electrons during ultrafast matter transformations, in order to learn about the fundamental atomic rearrangements that take place, for example, during phase transformations, chemical reactions, nanophotonic devices and circuits.The motion of atoms during matter transformations is complex and often proceeds sequentially and on distinct time scales, through transitional structures and intermediates.
 Electron diffraction (UED) provides a very direct, and combined, insight into the essential directions and timings.
 Our key objectives include the advancement of time resolution down to the ultimate domain of electron dynamics.
 But as important is application of our 4D imaging capabilities to complex materials and nanostructures that have so far eluded study with conventional methods.
 More at the research pages!

 positions for Doktorarbeiten/PhD, Master/Diplom, and Bachelor students.
 We also look for outstanding Postdocs with experience in condensed matter dynamics, ultrafast molecular physics, electron / x-ray / neutron diffraction, or few-femtosecond lasers.
 Have a look at the jobs section!

-Microwave compression produces electron pulses shorter than the half periods of atom oscillations.
+Microwave compression produces electron pulses shorter than the half period of atom oscillations.